aws-samples/eks-workshop-developers/website/docs/containers/python/about-dockercompose.md

 ## Conclusion

-This guide has illustrated the role of Docker Compose in setting up a multi-container environment for the `fastapi-microservices` project.
+This guide has illustrated the role of Docker Compose in setting up a multi-container environment for the `python-fastapi-demo-docker` project.
 By leveraging Docker Compose, we can significantly simplify the management of our application's components and their interconnections.